Topology of R^n and functions of several variables

 Topology on R^n.

-Standard 1,2 and infinite norms and equivalence of these norms.
-Notions of open and closed, neighborhoods.
-Definition of the continuity of a function of several variables from R^n into R^p , continuity in terms of openings and neighborhoods.
+Standard norms 1, 2, and infinity, and equivalence of these norms.
+Concepts of open and closed sets, neighborhoods.
+Definition of continuity of a function of several variables from R^n to R^p, continuity in terms of open sets and neighborhoods.

-Limits of sequences and compactness in R^n, characterization of closures by sequences.
+Limits of sequences and compactness in R^n, characterization of closed sets by sequences.

-Functions of several variables. (the notion of differentiability will be seen only in L3)
+Functions of several variables.
+(The concept of differentiability will only be covered in L3.)

 Directional derivatives, partial derivatives.
-Representation, level curves.
-Gradient of a real-valued function, DL1 if continuous partial derivatives.
-Inequality of finite increments.
+Representation, contour lines.
+Gradient of a real-valued function, DL1 if partial derivatives are continuous.
+Finite increment inequality.

 Least squares methods